La Soie est elle écologique

 The production of silk, whether of animal or plant origin, therefore has a significant impact on the environment.
 Despite more ethical and ecological alternatives which are developing, efforts remain to be made to make the sector entirely sustainable.

-In the meantime, limit your consumption of silk, favor labelled products, and take care of the clothes you has already been part of the individual virtuous gestures.
+In the meantime, limit your consumption of silk, favor products labelled, and take care of the clothes you has already been part of individual virtuous gestures.

 Appearance Environmental impact Sustainable solutions Organic silk